 • Dark chocolate

-• Freshly made tea
+• Freshly prepared tea

 • Processed meat

-How Much To Eat: No more than 2 servings per week.
+How much to eat: no more than 2 servings per week.

-Serving size: 60-85 gr.
+Serving size: 60-85 g.

 • Highly refined and processed grains and carbohydrates